yvan-sraka/esgi-rust/src/ch0/introduction.md

     project assignments in this book)!

-But this could be a bit harsh, the purpose of the course is to organize the knowledge of increasing difficulty.
+But this could be a bit harsh, the purpose of the course is to organize the knowledge in increasing difficulty.
 I try to give you a gentle introduction to many general computer system concepts more than laying in implementation details.

 > ⚠️ This book comes from notes I take from the lectures I give in an
 > engineering school.
-This is a complete **Work In Progress**: some
+This is a **Work In Progress**: some
-> chapter is just a bunch of links, some contain code from live coding I
+> chapters are made of just a bunch of links, some contain code from live coding I
 > gave in class.
 >
 > I will try to progressively improve the content of it to a more
 > readable and agnostic form, intended to a public that has no previous
 > knowledge in Rust and only basis in computer systems, but that already
-> know at list one "low level" language, I thinking about C.
+> knows at least one "low level" language, I'm thinking about C.

 Knowledge in Linux systems is not required but would really help the interesting of the topics introduces after, even if I give a trick to get Rust on non-Unix machine, some parts of the courses are heavily Linux-oriented.

-Most of the course is organize around code example that I invite you to try on your personal computer.
+Most of the course is organized around code examples that I invite you to try on your personal computer.

-I have myslef a bias since I'm really into the programming language and compilation field, so we often take few detours to explain things works under the hood, even if it's more related to Rust mechanisms more than system programming itself.
+I have myself a bias since I'm really into the programming language and compilation field, so we often take few detours to explain how things works under the hood, even if it's related to Rust mechanisms more than system programming itself.

 Program of the next lectures